 The phytochemical analysis of Isodon ternifolius using LC–MS revealed approximately 2,425 identified compounds belonging to diverse classes, including saponins (Saikosaponin A,beta-Hederin), alkaloids (Mahanimbine, (+)-Prosopinine, Pipercitine), phenolics (6-Gingerol), terpenoids (Calophyllolide, Ursiniolide A), glycosides (Niazimicin A), and lipid (Phytosphingosine) derivatives.
 Among these, ten major compounds were selected based on their reported biological relevance and strong anthelmintic potential against helminths, particularly Raillentina sp. and Ascaridia galli.
 At the same time, several other compounds were identified as minor constituents.
 The selected major compounds demonstrated significant anthelmintic activity through multiple mechanisms.
 These findings are comparable with reports on the biological activities of such compounds.
 Saponin exhibits significant antifungal, molluscicidal, and larvicide properties (Hostettmann et al., 1997).
 The hypocholesterolaemia activity is also highlighted (Sparg et al., 2004).
 The detection of saponin in the present study, therefore, suggests a similar potential biological function.
 Compounds such as allicin, ajoene, and diallyltrisulfide inhibit Plasmodium falciparum and Leishmania amazonensis (Anthony et al., 2005).
 The adulticidal potency against Haemonchus contortus proved both dose- and time-dependent (Mumed et al. 2022).
 Notably, C. macrostachyus and N. tabacum achieved 100% mortality at 125mg/ml within 6 hours (Mumed et al. 2022).
 Conversely, Z. officinale demonstrated lower efficacy (90%) at identical thresholds, which is attributed to a lower quantity of secondary metabolites (Mumed et al. 2022).
 The specific efficacy of N. tabacum is linked to nicotine acting as a ganglion stimulant, causing spastic paralysis at the nematode’s neuromuscular junctions (Mumed et al. 2022).
 The presence of these compounds in the study supports their possible role in antiparasitic activity.
 Furthermore, the occurrence of alkaloids and terpenoids in the present investigation is consistent with the observation of Wink 2012 who reported that these secondary metabolites are effective against a wide range of human parasites, including Plasmodium, Trypanosoma, Trichomonas, and intestinal helminths.
 Tannins are also effective in deworming, particularly against roundworms (Githiori et al., 2006).
 In addition, plant derived compound such as phenolics and terpenoids possess strong antimicrobial activity (Cowan, 1999).
 The LC–MS profile revealed the presence of numerous minor compounds, including fatty acids, amides, and other secondary metabolites.
 Although these compounds may exhibit lower individual activity, they likely contribute to the overall anthelmintic effect through synergistic interactions, enhancing the efficacy of the major bioactive compounds, and some LC–MS peaks corresponded to unidentified or tentatively identified compounds, indicating the presence of potentially novel phytochemicals.
 These results indicated there was a potential for Isodon ternifolius leaves extract to be used as an alternative anthelmintic agent.

-CONCLUSION:
+CONCLUSION

 The findings suggest that the aqueous methanol extract of Isodon ternifolius leaves possesses significant anthelmintic activity against Raillentina sp.
 And Ascaridia galli.
 It is not due to a single compound but rather a complex mixture of major and minor phytochemicals.
 However, more research is still needed involving isolation of active compounds, in vivo validation, pharmacokinetic analysis, safety and therapeutic applicability.

-ACKNOWLEDGMENT:
+ACKNOWLEDGMENT

 I would like to express my sincere gratitude to my supervisor for their continuous guidance, encouragement, and valuable suggestions throughout this research work.
 I am highly thankful to Dhanamanjuri University and the Institute of Bioresources and Sustainable Development for providing the necessary laboratory facilities and academic support.
 I also extend my heartfelt thanks to all faculty members and staff for their cooperation.
 I am deeply grateful to my family and friends for their constant motivation and support.
 Finally, I acknowledge all those who directly or indirectly contributed to the successful completion of this work.